sahilds1/sahilds1.github.io/content/Projects/data-struct-and-algo.md

 ```

+The floor rounds it toward negative infinity and truncating rounds toward zero.

 When the numbers are negative, taking the floor and truncating aren't the same:

 ```
 In: -5/2